EndBug/add-and-commit/README.md

     # Default: false
     force: true

+    # Whether to use the --signoff option on `git commit`
+    # Default: false
+    signoff: true

     # The message for the commit
     # Default: 'Commit from GitHub Actions'
     message: 'Your commit message'